pooranjoyb/weather-app/README.md

 # Weather-App
-Weather App made using Rapid API
+Weather App made using Rapid API and my own places-API

 ## Overview

 - Weather App is an online tool with which you can check out the weather of any city in the world.
-- Weather API from [API-Ninjas](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/) from Rapid API is used for fetching weather info.
+- Weather API by [API-Ninjas](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/) from Rapid API is used for fetching weather info.
+- Used my own open-sourced [places-API](https://github.com/pooranjoyb/places-API) to fetch data for auto-complete search
+- [Jqwery Autocomplete](https://jqueryui.com/autocomplete/) is used that enables users to quickly find and select from a pre-populated list of values as they type, leveraging searching and filtering

 <b>How to access this project ?</b>